Ruler of cash-strapped Morocco plans Gulf Arab tour

 MOGADISHU A car bomb ripped through a market in Mogadishu on Sunday, killing 39 people and injuring around 50, a local official said, days after Somalia elected a new president.

-KUWAIT/RABAT Morocco's King Mohammed will make a rare tour of Gulf Arab countries before the end of the year as his cash-strapped government tries to drum up investor interest in a sovereign bond.
+KUWAIT/RABAT Morocco's King Mohammed is to make a rare official tour of Gulf Arab countries later this year as his cash-strapped government seeks alternatives to its crisis-hit European trade partners.

-While it largely escaped last year's Arab Spring unrest, Morocco has little money to improve living standards and is under heavy domestic pressure to provide jobs and measures to cut poverty.

-"It (king's tour) will be a road show ... an opportunity to market fresh investment opportunities Morocco has to offer," said an official Moroccan source.

-Morocco's $90-billion (56.1 billion pounds) economy is heavily exposed to the euro zone, whose troubles have hit tourism revenues, migrant remittances and foreign investment this year.

-Kuwait's Foreign Ministry undersecretary Khaled al-Jarallah told Reuters the monarch was expected to visit Kuwait this month or in November and would discuss investment and bilateral relations.
+Kuwait's Foreign Ministry Undersecretary Khaled al-Jarallah told Reuters the monarch would discuss investment and bilateral relations.
+"He is going on a tour in the Gulf countries," said Jarallah, noting that the king was expected to visit Kuwait in October or November.

-The monarch will also visit Saudi Arabia, the United Arab Emirates, Bahrain, Qatar and Oman, Jarallah said.
+The monarch will also travel to Saudi Arabia, the United Arab Emirates, Kuwait, Bahrain, Qatar and Oman, Jarallah said.

-Rabat hopes Gulf institutional investors will buy heavily into the sale of a $1 billion-plus sovereign bond which has been delayed to the end of November from October.

-Morocco, the biggest recipient of European Union financial aid outside Europe, raised about 1 billion euros via its most recent bond issue in 2010.

 A spokesman for the Moroccan king's cabinet declined to comment.

-A tour of fellow Gulf monarchies by King Mohammed would also be important diplomatically for Morocco, which is ruled by the Arab world's longest-serving dynasty but lacks the oil riches of the younger Gulf monarchies.
+A tour of fellow Gulf monarchies by King Mohammed would be important diplomatically and financially for Morocco, which is ruled by the Arab world's longest-serving dynasty but lacks the oil riches of the younger Gulf monarchies.

+Morocco's $90-billion economy is heavily exposed to the euro zone, whose troubles have hit tourism revenues, migrant remittances and foreign investment this year.

-The king urged his government in July to tap financing from Gulf sovereign wealth funds in what was widely regarded as an instruction to give Gulf investors more access and dilute the domination of European and local firms.
+The king urged his government in July to tap financing from Gulf sovereign wealth funds in what was widely seen as an instruction to give Gulf investors more access to investment opportunities traditionally dominated by European and local firms.

-Last year Morocco and Jordan were invited to join the Gulf Cooperation Council (GCC) and it promised to deliver $2.5 billion in financial to each.
-But this has yet to bear fruit.
+An invitation last year for Arab kingdoms Morocco and Jordan to join the Gulf Cooperation Council (GCC) signalled that monarchies in the region were trying to strengthen links in the face of the "Arab Spring" uprisings.

-In August, the IMF approved a $6.2 billion precautionary line of credit for Morocco over two years which it said the country would treat as "insurance" in case economic conditions deteriorated and it faced sudden financing needs.
+Morocco largely escaped last year's Arab Spring unrest but it has little cash to improve living standards amid heavy domestic pressure for jobs and measures to cut poverty.

 Rabat wants billions of dollars to fund ambitious solar and wind energy development plans as well as resort developments.

-(Reporting by Sylvia Westall and Asma Alsharif in Cairo and Souhail Karam in Rabat; Editing by Robert Woodward)
+(Reporting by Sylvia Westall and Asma Alsharif in Cairo and Souhail Karam in Rabat; Editing by Andrew Roche)

 MOGADISHU A car bomb ripped through a market in Mogadishu on Sunday, killing 39 people and injuring around 50, a local official said, days after Somalia elected a new president.